Adapting your home or school environment for someone with a cerebral visual impairment

 Reduced clarity of vision, reduced contrast sensitivity, and reduced visual fields are common symptoms of a cerebral visual impairment.
 This means you should carefully consider the use of lighting, contrast, and positioning in the home or school environment.

 Natural light has many beneficial features but is not easy to control.
-It is also important to have a good, even illumination when attempting tasks that require functional vision.
+It is important to have a good, even illumination when attempting tasks that require functional vision.

-Try using a combination of dimmable lighting and task lighting to tailoring the levels of artificial light.
+Try using a combination of dimmable lighting and task lighting to tailor the levels of artificial light.
 You might want to consider the individual’s needs, the activities being undertaken, and also how much natural light is available in the room.
 One of the downsides of lighting is glare, and high-gloss areas should be avoided.
-Focal light sources can also be diffused with lamp shades for light fittings or vertical blinds for windows, which can help prevent involuntary light gazing behaviour.
+Focal light sources can be diffused with lamp shades for light fittings or vertical blinds for windows, which can help prevent any involuntary light gazing behaviour.

 How can contrast help someone with a cerebral visual impairment?

 Contrasts in colour and brightness allow us to see where one object ends and another begins.
 It can be used to raise awareness of obstacles, landmarks, important information, or small usable objects such as switches.

 Examples of this might include painting skirting boards and door frames a colour that contrasts the neighbouring walls and floor.
 This will help boundaries to stand out, aiding orientation around the environment.